 "I told Frank Horan that the proposal had my full blessing!
 What have I done?"

-Hera was able to shudder at the mere thought of Hilda marrying that creep Lucas Horan.
+Hera shuddered at the mere thought of Hilda marrying that creep Lucas Horan.
 For once she agreed with her father.

-Whilst the army administration process stalled due to computer database difficulties Adam began having a less enjoyable flashback of his own.
+As his plane was circling waiting for a safe landing into a war zone, Adam began having a less enjoyable flashback of his own.
 Again it was the day after the charity hospital ball.
-At the local army camp two other young people were facing intense questioning.
-They were on the carpet in front of their Commanding Officer.
-Colonel Ronald Mackenzie had been phoned up by the Defense Minister.
-He was still shaking with rage at these two junior officers standing in his office at strict attention.
+But this time the setting was at the local army camp.
+Two other young people were facing intense questioning from an angry authority figure.
+Junior officers were often on the carpet in front of their Commanding Officer.
+But this time Colonel Ronald Mackenzie had been phoned up by the Defense Minister.
+He was still shaking with rage at the blasting he had received from this politician.
+As if it was all his fault.
+Now he intended to take it out on the two junior officers standing in his office at strict attention.
+Moaning internally at a domestic altercation with his wife at breakfast Colonel Mackenzie glared at both officers.
 His wife was never going to let him forget this disaster.
-These two officers were going to pay big time for that alone.
-Trying to keep the anger out of the tone of his voice Colonel Mackenzie said,
+So these two officers were going to pay big time for that alone.
+Trying unsuccessfully to keep the anger out of the tone of his voice Colonel Mackenzie said,

 "First you Matterson.
 Major Lee told me about you replacing him at the last minute.
-But perhaps you can explain to me why you made such a bad job of it.
-I am referring to that time when you allowed Miss Feelgood to be mobbed by naval officers.
+But perhaps you can explain to me why you made such a bad job of such a simple assignment.
+I am referring in particular to that time when you allowed Miss Feelgood to be mobbed by naval officers.
 Good God man you were there to stop just that from happening.
 You had her under your protection but deserted your post.
 No telling who she hooked up with thanks to your negligence.
 I just had the Defense Minister chew me out.
-He had a raging Mr. Feelgood threatening to pull all his funding from the Minister's campaign fund.
+He had a fuming Mr. Feelgood threatening to pull all his funding from the Minister's campaign fund.
 Abraham Feelgood is the most dangerous enemy you can ever make in this city.
 Explain yourself man."

 Major Hutch Matterson knew he was in for a bad time no matter what he said so he went for the truth,